On the gracesize of trees: Introduction

 Alternatively, one could relax the notion of graceful labellings by allowing a small number of edge-differences to coincide, and we follow this approach.
 Introduced by Erd\H{o}s, Hell and Winkler \cite{ERDOS1988117}, and denoted by \defn{$\gs(T)$}, the \defn{gracesize} of an $n$-vertex tree $T$ is the maximum size of the set of edge-differences over all bijective labellings $\phi : V(T) \rightarrow \{1,\ldots,n\}$.
 This was mentioned as a dual notion to the bandsize of a tree, which instead considers the minimum size of this set.
 Gracesize naturally relates to the graceful tree conjecture since such a labelling $\phi$ of $T$ is graceful if and only if the set of its edge-differences has size $|E(T)| = n-1$.
 Therefore, one can restate the graceful tree conjecture as: every $n$-vertex tree has gracesize $n-1$.
 It was suggested in \cite{ERDOS1988117} that it may be an interesting problem to find non-trivial lower bounds on the gracesize.

 In 1995, R\'osa and Širáň \cite{rosa_siran} proved that $\gs(T) \geq 5(n-1)/7$ for every $n$-vertex tree $T$.
-Without too much difficulty one can show that $\gs(T) = (1-o(1))n$ for all trees with maximum degree $o(n/\log n)$ as a corollary of \cref{thm:AAGH}\footnote{One can argue similarly to our proof that \cref{lem:mainGL} implies \cref{thm:gracesize}.}.
+Without too much difficulty one can show that $\gs(T) = (1-o(1))n$ for all trees with maximum degree $o(n/\log n)$ as a corollary of \cref{thm:AAGH}\footnote{ One can argue similarly to our deduction of \cref{thm:gracesize} from \cref{lem:mainGL}.}.
 The main result of the paper confirms this bound on the gracesize of all sufficiently large trees, irrespective of maximum degree. \begin{theorem} For all $\eps> 0$ there exists $n_0$ such that for all $n>n_0$, the following holds.
 If $T$ is an $n$-vertex tree then $\gs(T)\geq (1-\varepsilon)n$. \end{theorem}